-Neil Brand was announced as one of the twelve exceptional individuals who would collect a Gold Badge Award from BASCA, in recognition of their unique contribution to music.
+On Monday 3rd October, 2016, twelve exceptional individuals collected a Gold Badge Award from BASCA, in recognition of their unique contribution to music.

 - Neil visited University of Indiana, Bloomington, to help promote the US premiere of his score to Hitchcock's Blackmail.